AcroMedia/ansible-role-virtual-host/README.md

 - Not meant to be pretty or short, this name is meant to be controlled by Acro, and to indicate (for billing and sysadmin purposes) which server a particular project resides on.
 It also exists so your team (and/or the client) can get be sure everything works (with valid SSL), before the site's real DNS name is pointed at the server.

-- Do not change the value of nginx_primal_name after the playbook has run against your server.
-Your LetsEncrypt SSL certificate config is tied to the name you create, and so is the name of your NGINX config file.
-If you change it or remove it, you will break your NGINX and/or your LetsEncrypt config.
+- **Do not change the value of `nginx_primal_name` after the playbook has run against your server**.
+File names created by the role are tied to the name you create, and so is the name of your NGINX config file.
+If you change it or remove this name, you will break most of your NGINX and/or your LetsEncrypt config, and will be left with a nasty mess to clean up.

-- Not optional, and must be unique from the other nginx virtual host names on the server, as well as the server's canonical hostname.
+- Not optional, and must be unique from the other nginx virtual host names on the server.